ucb-substrate/iris/README.md

 Iris is a chip consisting of two Shuttle cores with outer product units and two UCIe modules.

+This repo only contains the process-agnostic portions of the chip.
+Process-specific tapeout collateral is only accessible to BWRC members.

 ## Usage

 Iris uses [Chippy](https://github.com/ucb-substrate/chippy) to enable standalone compilation.